alexdriedger/ChallengeTheSpire/README.md

 ### Sneaky Strike

 - Silent
+- Inspired by Twitch chats everywhere
 - Beat the run with as many sneaky strikes in the deck as possible
 - There will be a sneaky strike in every card reward screen
-- Free Sneaky Strikes are added to your deck at the middle treasure room and the campfire before the boss in every act
+- Sneaky Strikes are added to your deck at the middle treasure room and the campfire before the boss in every act

 ## Roadmap